davecrump/vidsource/README.md

 ```

 The build will request that you enter your callsign and locator, and then finish off in about 15 minutes with no more user input required, so go and make a cup of coffee wait for it to reboot.
 When the build is finished the Pi will reboot and show the first testcard on the compositie video output.
 You can then shutdown and put the built card into a Raspberry Pi Zero.

+An alternative installation method is to download the complete release image (see the "Releases" section above right), unzip it and write it to an SD Card.

 - If your ISP is Virgin Media and you receive an error after entering the wget line: 'GnuTLS: A TLS fatal alert has been received.', it may be that your ISP is blocking access to GitHub.
 If (only if) you get this error with Virgin Media, paste the following command in, and press return.
 ```sh